nerab/paradeiser/README.md

 ### Finish the pomodoro

       $ pom finish
+      $ pom finish This one went very well.

 If a pomodoro is active, it will be marked as successful after stopping it, regardless of whether the 25 minutes are over or not.
+Remaining arguments, if present, will be added to the pomodoro as annotation.

-If a break is active, it will be stopped.
-If neither a pomodoro nor or break are active, an error message will be printed.
+If there is no active pomodoro, an error message will be printed.

 ### Record an interruption of the current pomodoro